NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

         tags:
           - bootvar

+Reboot the Switch

-Then we reboot the switch.
-We delegate localhost to wait and check until switch comes up again - it usually takes around 5-7 mins.
+Then the switch is rebooted.
+It is delegated to localhost.
+Localhost will wait and check until switch comes up again - it usually takes around 5-7 mins.

+Reload the Device

       - name: Reload the Device
         cli_command: